Cross Pollination Iteration II (2016, 1:48, hand processed Super 8 and VHS)

-Approximately 21 years ago my family moved into our current house in Chicago.
-21 years later, my brother searches for an apartment in Brooklyn, unaware of a similar video my father made before moving into our house.
+Approximately 21 years after my family moved into our house in Chicago my brother searches for an apartment in Brooklyn, unaware of a strikingly similar video my father made while touring our house for the first time.

-Left video's sound was mixed to mono left and right video's sound mono right.
-Recommended listening with headphones.
+Left video's sound was mixed to the left channel and right video's sound mixed to the right channel.
+Headphones recommended for viewing.